onetruemint/atomic-void/platform/app/README.md

-# Atomic Apps Express Server
+# Atomic Void Core Express Server

-A barebones Express.js application built with TypeScript.
+A barebones Express.js application built with TypeScript for use to quickstart an Atomic Void application.

 ## Features